alymkarimg/MoreThanYouKnow-ai-component-generator/README.md

 ## Who made this project

-My name is [Alym](https://uk.linkedin.com/in/alym-karim-43232b138) - an developer at heart , I enjoy building end-to-end systems that not only look amazing, but also have real meaning and impact.
+My name is [Alym](https://uk.linkedin.com/in/alym-karim-43232b138) - a developer at heart , I enjoy building end-to-end systems that not only look amazing, but also have real meaning and impact.

 Credit also goes to [Yuval](https://www.linkedin.com/in/yuval-suede/) for the Serverless functions and inspiration for the project.